pingcap/docs-dm/en/replicate-data-using-dm.md

     # MySQL1 Configuration.

     source-id: "mysql-replica-01"
     # This indicates that whether DM-worker uses Global Transaction Identifier (GTID) to pull binlog.
-The prerequisite for use is that the GTID mode is enabled in the upstream MySQL.
+Before you use this configuration item, make sure that the GTID mode is enabled in the upstream MySQL.
     enable-gtid: false

     from: